|Ordered||1 Apr 1935|

 14 Sep 1939

-After stopping the British freighter Fanad Head, the boat was attacked by three British Blackburn Skua aircraft (FAA-Sqdn 803) from HMS Ark Royal (91), but two of them were lost to their own bombs.
-Three crew members were wounded by splinters.
+After stopping the British freighter Fanad Head, the boat was attacked by three British Blackburn Skua aircraft (803 Sqn FAA) from HMS Ark Royal, two of which were destroyed by the explosions of their own bombs.
+Three U-boat crew were wounded by shrapnel and two British airmen captured.

 14 Sep 1939

-After sinking the British freighter Fanad Head, the boat was bombed by six Swordfish aircraft (FAA-Sqdn 810 and 821) from HMS Ark Royal (91) and depth charged by HMS Bedouin (F 67) and HMS Punjabi (F 21) for 4 hours before Lemp managed to escape.
+After sinking the British freighter Fanad Head, the boat was bombed by six Swordfish (810 and 821 Sqn FAA) from HMS Ark Royal and depth charged by HMS Bedouin and HMS Punjabi for four hours before managing to escape.

 2 recorded attacks on this boat.